 Various driving laws help to keep drivers and passengers safe on the roads while driving or riding vehicles in the United Kingdom.

 DRIVING SAFETY LAWS: Check out the essential information on drink driving disqualifications.
 Find out the legal alcohol limits for drivers in England, Wales, and Scotland.

 In some cases, driver disqualifications can also result from penalty points (endorsements).
 Check through the topics on driving bans and speeding penalties.

 This is a listed overview of UK vehicle safety rules and regulations.
 Further information covers vehicle recall procedures and dealing with faults on car parts.

 The first section addresses child car seat and restraint regulation.
 The laws affect how you transport children in your vehicle.
-There is also a different section covering the current seat belt regulations in the UK.
+There is also a different section covering the current seat belt regulations in United Kingdom.